Nils Durner's Blog Ahas, Breadcrumbs, Coding Epiphanies

 • the improved audio input/output

 The API gives explicit control over which model to use, however.
-In ChatGPT, a model router takes control of that, and users may have to signal which route to take (“think hard about this”).
+In ChatGPT, a model router takes control of that, and users may either have to signal which route to take verbally (“think hard about this”) or choose “GPT-5 Thinking” for the model picker (it remains uncertain which parametrization this corresponds to).
 Per the System Card, the model router will continue to be trained “on real signals, including when users switch models, preference rates for responses, and measured correctness, improving over time”.
 This means that ChatGPT users will see inconsistent results that change over time.

-Image generation in either will continue be provided by gpt-image-1 (which was recently improved by the addition of a “High” input fidelity option).
+Image generation will continue be provided by GPT-4o/gpt-image-1 (which was recently improved by the addition of a “High” input fidelity option).
+Some commenters made light of GPT-5’s inability to render maps, but that of course is a shortcoming of GPT-4o - despite its capabilities in infographics generation.

 For developers